How to take IT end users out of the email signature management equation

 What end users want from IT

-Over the last couple of decades, there's been a generational shift in how company employees perceive and engage with technology.
+Over the last couple of decades there’s been a generational shift in how company employees perceive and engage with technology.
 Many workers 20 years ago will have been reticent or even fearful of using IT.
-Contrast that with today's world where the workforce is predominantly 'born digital' or what business author Don Tapscott refers to as 'grown up digital'.
-This makes employees active stakeholders in applying technology to support their personal goals.
+Contrast that with the world of today where the workforce is predominantly ‘born digital’ or what business author Don Tapscott refers to as ‘grown up digital’.
+This makes employees active stakeholders in applying technology to support their own personal goals.

-The effect is that users today wish to leverage whatever corporate IT departments can give them to optimize technology adoption.
-This is to:
+The effect is that users today wish to leverage whatever corporate IT departments can give them in order to optimize technology adoption.
+This is in order to:

 The role of IT in the end user experience

-IT professionals and teams regularly interact with end users to achieve the above objectives.
-How these interactions happen and the value created has a big say in the overall employee experience.
+IT professionals and teams regularly interact with end users to achieve the objectives noted above.
+The ways in which these interactions happen, and the value created, has a big say in the overall employee experience.

 Initial IT end user set up

 The relationship between IT professionals and end users typically begins during employee onboarding.
-This is when new starters join, and one of the crucial milestones is completing their IT setup.
+This is when new starters join, and one of the crucial milestones is getting their IT set up completed.
 Some of the IT tasks in this process include:

 This is in addition to the IT team’s supporting role in enabling other departments to complete the onboarding process.
 For example, setting the employee up on an e-learning platform for induction training, having employee records with HR and finance for tax and payroll purposes, etc.

 Once onboarded, IT must henceforth enable employees to be as autonomous as possible in their use of technology.
 IT’s role is to facilitate and ideally anticipate their needs in a non-disruptive way.